LummoxJR/Firefox-scripts/README.md

 Separates the reload button and the stop button into two different buttons, like they're supposed to be.

+#### Short Tabs

+Makes the tabs shorter, because by default their height is excessive.

+#### Tab Contrast

+Improves the contrast of tabs against various theme backgrounds.

 ### Userscripts

 These scripts require a boot loader like the one listed above, not just the enabling of userChrome.css.
 The loader should recognize these files and load them as long as they're included in the `chrome` directory under your profile.